Global Stocks Pause Ahead of Jobs Report

 Investors will be watching for the August jobs report, due Friday morning in the U.S. Economists surveyed by The Wall Street Journal expect it to show employers added 192,000 jobs in August and that the unemployment rate fell to 3.8% from 3.9% a month earlier.

+Patrick Kaser, a managing director and portfolio manager at Brandywine Global, said he expects the jobs report to show a "very healthy" economy where "the labor market looks really tight."

+The numbers should support the Federal Reserve's plan to continue raising interest rates, Mr. Kaser said.

-In Asia, Hong Kong's Hang Seng edged up 0.1% and the Shanghai Composite Index rose 0.4%.
+In Asia, Hong Kong's Hang Seng was flat and the Shanghai Composite Index rose 0.4%.

 Meanwhile, South Korea's Kospi was down 0.3% and Japan's Nikkei dropped 0.8%, with the Japanese index set to close lower for the sixth consecutive trading day.